Focus and Scope

 Open Access Policy

 The Journal of China and International Relations supports Aalborg University's Open Access Policy.
 All articles published will immediately and permanently be free for anyone to retrieve, read and download.
+The journal does not charge authors for publishing in the journal.

 Articles published in Journal of China and International Relation are following the license Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)